pagaslav/hot-oven/README.md

 ## Acknowledgments

+- [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

+- Special thanks to the December offline hackathon, [Code Institute](https://codeinstitute.net/), [SODA](https://www.trustinsoda.com/), which, for a week, made me part of the best team and allowed me to mess up my first README not in my project, but in the one that was at the hackathon.

-[Iuliia Konovalova](https://github.com/IuliiaKonovalova), my mentor, for her invaluable advice and guidance during our online meetings.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my mentor, for her invaluable advice and guidance during our online meetings.
 Her positive and pleasant demeanor instills hope that I am not too old to embark on a career transition and learn new skills.

-[Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

-[Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.
+- [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.

-A heartfelt thank you to the creators of [Bootstrap](https://getbootstrap.com/) for providing an excellent style framework.
+- A heartfelt thank you to the creators of [Bootstrap](https://getbootstrap.com/) for providing an excellent style framework.
 Their toolkit not only accelerates the development process but also empowers beginners to exceed their own capabilities.

-Special thanks to the December offline hackathon, [Code Institute](https://codeinstitute.net/), [SODA](https://www.trustinsoda.com/), which, for a week, made me part of the best team and allowed me to mess up my first README not in my project, but in the one that was at the hackathon.

-Special gratitude to the challenges presented by the [COVID](https://www.who.int/health-topics/coronavirus) lockdown, which unexpectedly led me to discover the art of bread baking.
+- Special gratitude to the challenges presented by the [COVID](https://www.who.int/health-topics/coronavirus) lockdown, which unexpectedly led me to discover the art of bread baking.
 This experience has become a sincere passion, transforming the process into a form of meditation and a source of approval from my family.

-Special thanks to my [local community in Wales](https://www.caerphilly.gov.uk/), where top-notch bakeries with excellent bread are scarce.
-Your absence has been a driving force in creating this project, aiming to fill the gap and provide a clear and accessible website for exceptional bread and baking information.
+- Thanks to my [local community in Wales](https://www.caerphilly.gov.uk/), where top-notch bakeries with excellent bread are scarce.
+Their absence has been a driving force in creating this project, aiming to fill the gap and provide a clear and accessible website for exceptional bread and baking information.